 - Another less seen cause is that the inserts are repelling water, which is due to using soap in the washing machine.
 See Detergents That Contain No Surfactants page for more info.

-- Try using bamboo/hemp/cotton side up against the skin, rather than a stay dry layer.
+- Try using bamboo/hemp/cotton side up against the skin, rather than a stay dry layer, or in the pocket (if it is a pocket nappy).
 Microfiber should not go against the skin, it can cause irritation.

 - If there isn’t enough room to add more inserts into the nappy, when using a low rise snapped OSFM (low rise meaning adjusted to being smaller), undo the rise snaps (ie. make it bigger) and add more absorbency.
 The additional room created will accommodate the added absorbency.